iomatix/ioTools-X4Foundations/FontTools/README.md

 3. **Running the Scripts:**
    - Once the setup is completed successfully, run scripts in following order.
    - Run include.cmd to setup necessary variables.
-   - Run step1_make_bmfc.cmd to generate `.png`, `.bmfc`, `.fnt` files.
-   - Check manually generated `.bmfc` config files by running `bmfont64.exe` and loading these via `Options > Load Configuration` then visualize output by pressing `V` button on the keyboard.
-The output should not exceed the width or height and all of it should be on only one page, so not two or more atlas pages, only one singular map.

-   - Check if only `.bmfc`, `.fnt`, `*_0.tga` files exists within a `generated_fonts\` directory.
-If `*_1.tga` or with any higher value exists, that means that only characters from the first page (`*_0.tga`) will be converted so the output files, the `.dds`, and the `.abc` will be corrupted.
-   - Run step2_make_abc.cmd to generate `.abc` files that X4 will understand our font maps.
-   - Run step3_make_dds.cmd to generate texture maps in `.dds` files.
-   - Within `generated_fonts\` directory find desired `.dds` and `.abc` files.
-Default size is 32 pixels.
-   - To replace default X4 font, please rename desired files to `Zekton_32.dds`, `Zekton_32.abc` and `Zekton Bold_32.dds`, `Zekton Bold_32.abc`.
-Create a new directories structure `assets\fx\gui\fonts` and place the `.abc` and `.dds` files there.

 ### Notes:

-   - step4_pack.cmd is not used to replace the default X4 font but instead it packs the files to a catalog and adds them to paths in X:Rebirth format.
-I suppose that it won't work with X4 currently.